-Figure II-2.
-Notional Geographic Organization - Joint Rear Area g.
+Figure II-3.
+Notional Geographic Organization-JRA

+• The JRA (or a part of the JRA) may be the responsibility of the Commander, Marine Forces (COMMARFOR).
+The COMMARFOR may designate to the commander of the Marine air-ground task force (MAGTF) the mission of Marine Corps rear area operations, including the defense of logistic and air bases.
+The MAGTF commander may, in turn, choose to designate the MAGTF combat service support commander for this mission. g.
 Base Cluster Commanders.
 The base cluster commander (base community commander assumes this responsibility in selected theaters), when designated, is responsible for coordinating the defense of bases within the base cluster and integrating base defense plans into both a base cluster defense plan and the area defense plan.
 Specific responsibilities for base cluster defense include: